joeldrapper/literal/README.md

 Ruby is a wonderful dyanmic langauge.
 While I’m excited about advances in RBS and Steep, I think we've still got a long way to go before they can be used in many applications.
 In the meantime, I think you can get a long way by adding lightweight type checking to public interfaces for specific classes on initializers and attribute writers.
 Literal is designed to help define and enforce this.

+### What about performance?

+Some of the advanced types, such as `_Array` and `_Hash` could be pretty bad for performance.
+The idea here is the disable these type checks in production, though I haven't built the switch for that just yet.

 ## Basic Usage

 ### Attributes mixin